Intro-to-Data-Science-Template/intro_to_data_science_reader/content/projects/project_1/_index.en.md

 ## Technical Details

 You have 2 weeks (until start of class 10/28) to work on this project, including one full day of class time (10/14).
 You have full freedom to make the project as simple or intricate as you desire.
+Each member of the team must make *at least one* data visualization.
+You can also create tables or other summaries to help explain the data to the reader.
 Your final submission should include the following:

 **In your team Github repo:**